SalahHaciAkil/EventApp/README.md

-A complete Event App built using Javascript(React.js), Node.js and Firebase.
-In this app you can create events and invite people
+A complete Event App built using Javascript(React.js), Node.js and Firebase

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).